guillaumearm/spt-trap-aio/README.md

 - Construction time set to 1 second
 - Production time set to 1 second (except for physical bitcoins)
 - Stash vertical size set to 256

-## Configuration
-All the features can be disabled/tweaked via the  `src/config.js` file.